Simply put, a data processing inventory is a repository of everything your organization does with data.

-These components include a copy of the Organization’s application data (copy of a CRM database, HR database, Marketing database, etc.).
+These components include a copy of the organization’s application data (copy of a CRM database, HR database, Marketing database, etc.).

-It also includes Data Warehouse or Data lake databases where this data is transformed to better fit analytical processing, a reporting application for corporate business intelligence reports, and a data science platform to run different mathematical algorithms and find new and business-relevant patterns in the data.
+It also includes data warehouse or Data lake databases where this data is transformed to fit better analytical processing, a reporting application for corporate business intelligence reports, and a data science platform to run different mathematical algorithms and find new and business-relevant patterns in the data.

-We live in the age of big data and Organizations are collecting and processing as much data as possible, because it has value, and it makes sense for the business.
+We live in the age of big data, and organizations are collecting and processing as much data as possible because it has value and it makes sense for the business.

-For the same reasons, there are many users within the Organization with access to the analytical data.
+For the same reasons, there are many users within the organization with access to the analytical data.

 Users with roles such as business analysts, data engineers, and data scientists.